MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-prepaid-experience.md

 ## Get Balance API load test

 Before the Get Balance API is enabled in production, both Microsoft services and mobile operator services should be tested to see if they can handle the projected load.
 The mobile operator is expected to run a Load test.
-Once that has passed, DYNAMO will execute a load test for 6 hours as configured in the following section.
+Once that has passed, Mobile Plans will execute a load test for 6 hours as configured in the following section.

 This test configuration is generated from projected traffic of 10,000 SIMs.
 The Peak RPS is calculated based on 3 times this traffic projection.